-(MSJ-12) 4 credits Prerequisite: Open to Grade 11 and 12 students
+(MSJ-12) 4 credits

+Prerequisite: Open to Grade 11 and 12 students

+YOU determine how you want me to teach the class.
+You will develop a project that you're interested in that will benefit people, from local to international - you will have success in making a positive difference in our world!!

+We study diverse strands:

+- First Nation

+- LGBTQ+

+- Wo/Men

+- White Privilege and Racism

+- Genocide

+- World Religions

+- Environment

+- Globalization and Poverty

-This is the best class in the entire school!
-YOU determine how you want me to teach it!
-You get to develop a project that you're interested in that will benefit people, from local to international - you will have success in making a positive difference in our world!
-We study a whole bunch of topics like First Nations, LGBTQ+, Women and Men, Genocide, Environment, Globalization and Poverty through discussion, YouTube, movies and a variety of forms that fit our class.
-The aim of this course is to transform yourself and your community through increased understanding of issues and, most importantly, through taking action.
-If you would like to take this course as an Independent Directed Study (IDS), you must have passed Social Justice already and exhibit individual initiative. (cont'd)
+This is done through discussion, YouTube, movies and a variety of forms that fit our class.
+The aim of this course is to transform yourself and your community through increased understanding of issues and most importantly, through taking action!

-Please talk with the teacher and your counsellor for details.
-An IDS is not accepted as an independent course for universities.

-Approved course for University Admissions to: U. Vic, UBC Okanagan Campus, U of Northern BC, U of Albera, Trinity Western.